Favourited 2215 times

 My farm is one of the very few Workaway hosts that grows and produces fresh dates every summer, and the culture and care of date palm is a unique science indeed.
 The palms are also only a short distance from our natural hot and cold water sources and bathing pools.

-We also have a mango, Temple orange and Hog plum.
+We also have a mango, Temple orange and Jamaican plums.

 The house also contains a large library of books and videos on subjects related to California, horticulture, pre-history, wilderness, psychology, the Pacific Crest Trail, botany, nutrition, healing, native cultures and California alternative cultures that pioneered natural living.